top of page

 2.1.2 How do you calculate an overstay?

-Whether an overstay has occurred is determined by whether you have exceeded your permitted length of stay of 90 days within 180 days .
-The calculation is not as simple as it first appears, as 90 days are not automatically 3 months.
+Whether an overstay occurs is determined by whether you have exceeded your permitted length of stay of 90 days within 180 days .
+The calculation is not as simple as it first appears, since 90 days does not automatically equal three months.
 To calculate the permitted length of stay with a Schengen visa (or with a visa-free stay), you can use the European Commission's Short-Stay Visa Calculator .
-In the European Commission's Short-Stay Calculator, you only need to enter your travel dates to find out when your permitted stay in Germany or the European Union ends.
+In the European Commission's Short-Stay Calculator, you simply need to enter your travel dates to find out when your permitted stay in Germany or the European Union ends.
 If your overstay is not based on a Schengen stay, the start of the overstay is simply determined by the expiry date of your residence permit.

 2.2 Illegal entry

-Another crime that foreigners can commit is illegal entry.
-Illegal entry always occurs when the foreigner does not have a passport or residence permit when entering the country.
-This includes, for example, cases in which the residence permit has already expired or has been lost.
+Another crime that foreigners can commit is unauthorized entry.
+Illegal entry occurs when a foreigner enters the country without a passport or residence permit .
+This includes, for example, cases where the residence permit has already expired or has been lost.
 Crossing the border with a missing or expired passport can also constitute illegal entry.

 2.3 False information in the visa procedure

-In practice, it happens relatively often that foreigners provide false information when applying for a residence permit.
-This can constitute a criminal offence under the Residence Act.
-The false information can be provided, for example, during the visa process (e.g. when filling out the VIDEX form ) or when applying for a residence permit.
-Even if the false information is often based on a misunderstanding or is provided unintentionally, the public prosecutor's office can initiate an appropriate investigation.
+In practice, it is relatively common for foreigners to provide false information when applying for a residence permit.
+This can constitute a criminal offense under the Residence Act.
+The false information can occur, for example, during the visa process (e.g., when completing the VIDEX form ) or when applying for a residence permit.
+Even if the false information is often based on a misunderstanding or is provided unintentionally, the public prosecutor's office can initiate appropriate investigations.
 This can have serious consequences for foreigners (see below).

 2.4 Staying in Germany without a passport

 Staying in Germany without a valid passport is also punishable under Section 95 Paragraph 1 No. 1 of the Residence Act and Section 3 of the Residence Act (imprisonment of up to one year).
-In this respect, every foreigner is obliged to have a recognized and valid passport or passport substitute .
-This is to ensure that the police and immigration authorities are able to verify the foreigner's identity at any time.
+Therefore, every foreigner is required to have a recognized and valid passport or passport substitute .
+This is intended to ensure that the police and immigration authorities are able to verify the foreigner's identity at any time.

 2.5 Illegal employment of foreigners/undeclared work

-The illegal employment of foreigners and illegal employment as a foreigner also constitutes a criminal offense.
+The illegal employment of foreigners and the illegal employment of foreigners also constitute criminal offenses.
 We have written a separate VISAGUARD article on the unauthorized employment of foreigners .
-If one of the crimes mentioned has been committed, the public prosecutor's office will initiate an investigation against the foreigner with the help of the police.
-The course of the relevant procedure is described below.
+If one of the aforementioned offenses has been committed, the public prosecutor's office, with the assistance of the police, will initiate an investigation against the foreigner.
+The process is outlined below.

 3. Criminal proceedings for foreigners

 Many foreigners wonder how the investigation process in Germany actually works.
-In fact, there are a few special features in the criminal law for foreigners with regard to contact with the police and the public prosecutor's office.
-This applies, for example, to cases in which the foreigner has no residential address in Germany at all (e.g. in cases of an overstay on a business trip ).
-In these cases, a so-called delivery agent is initially appointed at the district court (e.g. at the Erding district court for cases at Munich Airport (MUC)).
-All decisions by the public prosecutor's office and the police are then initially sent to this delivery agent.
+Indeed, there are a few special features in immigration law regarding contact with the police and public prosecutor's office.
+This applies, for example, to cases in which the foreigner has no residential address in Germany at all (e.g., in cases of an overstay during a business trip ).
+In these cases, a so-called authorized service agent is initially appointed at the local court (e.g., at the Erding Local Court for cases involving Munich Airport (MUC)).
+All decisions by the public prosecutor's office and the police are then initially forwarded to this authorized service agent.

 3.2 Police investigations

-Once an authorized service agent has been appointed for the criminal proceedings, the investigation usually begins.
-During the investigation, the police research the facts, for example by consulting files (e.g. files from the immigration authorities or the embassy) and interview witnesses.
-It is also common to question the foreigner (interrogation of the accused).
-However, the foreigner is not obliged to assist the police investigation .
+After an authorized service agent has been appointed for the criminal proceedings, the investigation usually begins.
+During the investigation, the police research the facts of the case, for example, by consulting files (e.g., files from the immigration authorities or the embassy) and interview witnesses.
+It is also common to question the foreign national (interrogation of the accused).
+However, the foreign national is not obligated to assist the police investigation .
 This also applies to the interrogation of the accused.
-As a foreigner, you do not have to speak to the police during the investigation (“nemo tenetur principle”)!
-From a legal point of view, speaking to the police is actually strongly discouraged.
-If in doubt, you should simply state that you would like to speak to a lawyer first.
-This may be interpreted negatively, but the consequences of speaking to the police are always much worse than if you are accused of inadequate cooperation.
-It should also be pointed out that cooperation with the police is never advisable, as the police are completely unable to influence the proceedings.
-The police are merely the investigative authority for the public prosecutor and have no decision-making powers of their own.
-If at all, you should speak to the public prosecutor rather than the police.
+Therefore , as a foreign national, you do not have to speak to the police during the investigation (“nemo tenetur principle”)!
+From a legal perspective, speaking to the police is even strongly discouraged.
+If in doubt, simply state that you would like to speak to a lawyer beforehand.
+While this could be interpreted negatively, the consequences of speaking to the police are always significantly worse than if you are accused of inadequate cooperation.
+It should also be noted that cooperation with the police is never advisable, as the police have absolutely no power to influence the proceedings.
+The police are merely the investigative authority for the public prosecutor's office and have no decision-making powers of their own.
+Therefore, if at all possible, you should speak to the public prosecutor's office rather than the police.

 3.3 Conclusion of the procedure

-After the police have completed their investigation, they hand the case over to the public prosecutor.
-The public prosecutor then looks at the file and decides on the next steps.
-In the best case scenario, the public prosecutor simply drops the case (e.g. because of the triviality or innocence).
-At this stage of the case, a lawyer can be extremely helpful , as he is able to negotiate with the public prosecutor to drop the case (e.g. in return for payment of a sum of money).
+After the police have completed their investigation, they refer the case to the public prosecutor.
+The public prosecutor then reviews the file and decides on the next steps.
+In the best case scenario, the public prosecutor simply dismisses the case (e.g., due to the trivial nature of the offense or innocence).
+At this stage of the proceedings, a lawyer can be extremely helpful , as they are able to negotiate a dismissal with the public prosecutor (e.g., in exchange for payment of a sum of money).

-If the public prosecutor does not discontinue the proceedings, it has the option of either issuing a penal order (§§ 407 ff.
-StPO) or filing charges in a criminal court (§§ 198 ff.
-StPO).
+If the public prosecutor's office does not discontinue the proceedings, they have the option of either issuing a penal order (§§ 407 et seq. of the Code of Criminal Procedure) or filing charges with a criminal court (§§ 198 et seq. of the Code of Criminal Procedure).
 In the case of a penal order, you only have to pay a fine.
-If the public prosecutor files charges in a criminal court, however, you will have to answer to a German criminal court.
-As a foreigner, you should definitely avoid this, as you face significant consequences under immigration law if you are convicted.
+However, if the public prosecutor's office files charges with a criminal court, you will have to answer to the case before a German criminal court.
+As a foreigner, you should avoid this at all costs, as you face significant consequences under immigration law in the event of a conviction.

-The court proceedings officially begin with the delivery of the indictment.
-This document is of central importance as it forms the basis of the proceedings.
-The indictment tells you exactly what crimes you are accused of, as well as when and where they are alleged to have been committed.
+The court proceedings officially begin with the service of the indictment.
+This document is crucial as it forms the basis of the proceedings.
+The indictment tells you exactly what crimes you are accused of, as well as when and where they were allegedly committed.

-After the criminal court, in most cases a district court, has opened the proceedings, an oral hearing is scheduled.
-This date is crucial because this is where the main hearing takes place.
-Several people are present during the oral hearing: a prosecutor representing the prosecution, most likely an interpreter to help with communication problems, and, if you have hired one, your lawyer.
+After the criminal court, usually a district court, has opened the proceedings, an oral hearing is scheduled.
+This date is crucial because the main hearing takes place.
+Several people will be present during the oral hearing: a prosecutor representing the prosecution, most likely an interpreter to assist with communication problems, and, if you have appointed one, your lawyer.

-At the hearing, the court will take evidence and resolve legal issues.
-This includes hearing witnesses, presenting documents and discussing the legal aspects of the case.
-It is very important that you attend the hearing and present your point of view.
-Your lawyer can help you protect your rights and provide an appropriate defense.
+During the hearing, the court will gather evidence and clarify legal issues.
+This includes hearing witnesses, presenting documents, and discussing the legal aspects of the case.
+It is crucial that you attend the hearing and present your case.
+Your attorney can help you protect your rights and ensure a proper defense.

 4. Consequences of crimes for foreigners

-Due to the criminal law governing foreigners, criminal convictions can have serious consequences for foreigners .
-This applies both within the actual administrative procedure and for the chances of obtaining a visa or residence permit at all.
-What is particularly problematic here is that the commission of a crime or the corresponding investigation procedure is always reported to the immigration authorities.
-In this respect, the police, the public order office, the public prosecutor's office and the courts are obliged to report the initiation of criminal proceedings against foreigners to the immigration authorities (Section 87 Paragraph 4 of the Residence Act).
-This effectively guarantees that crimes committed by foreigners will immediately lead to punishment by the immigration authorities (in addition to punishment by the public prosecutor's office/criminal courts).
+Due to criminal law regarding foreigners, criminal convictions can have serious consequences for foreigners .
+This applies both within the actual administrative procedure and to the chances of obtaining a visa or residence permit at all.
+A particular problem is that the commission of a crime or the corresponding investigation is always reported to the immigration authorities.
+Therefore, the police, the public order office, the public prosecutor's office, and the courts are obligated to notify the immigration authorities of the initiation of criminal proceedings against foreigners (Section 87 (4) of the Residence Act).
+This virtually guarantees that crimes committed by foreigners will immediately lead to punishment by the immigration authorities (in addition to punishment by the public prosecutor's office/criminal courts).

-During the procedure for issuing a residence permit, the commission of a criminal offence and the initiation of a corresponding investigation have the following consequences for foreigners :
+During the procedure for granting a residence permit, the commission of a crime and the initiation of a corresponding investigation have the following consequences for foreigners :

-• Residence permits (including settlement permits) may not be issued (Section 79, Paragraph 2 of the Residence Act),
+• Residence permits (including settlement permits) may not be issued (Section 79 (2) Residence Act),

-• Residence permits may not be extended (Section 79, Paragraph 2 of the Residence Act),
+• Residence permits may not be extended (Section 79 (2) Residence Act),

-• the foreigner may not be naturalized (Section 12a, Paragraph 3 of the StAG),
+• the foreigner may not be naturalized (Section 12a (3) StAG),

-• Humanitarian residence permits can be withdrawn or refused (in particular refugee status, Section 3 Paragraph 4 Asylum Act, Section 60 Paragraph 8 Residence Act, Section 25a Residence Act, Section 104c Residence Act).
+• Humanitarian residence permits can be withdrawn or refused (in particular refugee status, Section 3 Para.
+4 Asylum Act, Section 60 Para.
+8 Residence Act, Section 25a Residence Act, Section 104c Residence Act).

 In the worst case, committing crimes in Germany can also lead to detention or a prison sentence for foreigners.
-A fundamental distinction must be made between a prison sentence and “detention for security reasons”.
-While a prison sentence is imposed by a criminal court to punish illegal residence, detention for security reasons is intended to ensure that foreign criminals (e.g. overstayers) leave the country.
-The imposition of a prison sentence as punishment for overstaying is comparatively rare, but preventive detention is certainly possible.
-In this respect, for example, US or British nationals (or other “positive state citizens”) can also be detained if they commit an overstay (Section 62 Paragraph 3 Sentence 1 No. 2 Residence Act).
-However, since a prison sentence is the most severe punishment known to the law, it is only imposed in serious cases or in cases of repeat offenses.
-For example, an overstay of just a few days does not usually result in a prison sentence.
+A fundamental distinction must be made between a prison sentence and "preventive detention."
+While a prison sentence is imposed by a criminal court to punish illegal residence, preventive detention is intended to enforce the departure of foreign criminals (e.g., overstayers).
+The imposition of a prison sentence as punishment for overstaying is comparatively rare, but preventive detention is entirely possible.
+Therefore, even US or British citizens (or other "positive state holders") can be detained for committing an overstay (Section 62 (3) Sentence 1 No. 2 of the Residence Act).
+However, since a prison sentence is the most severe punishment under the law, it is only imposed in serious cases or in cases of repeated offenses.
+An overstay of just a few days, for example, generally does not result in a prison sentence.
 However, this depends on the approach of the responsible public prosecutor or criminal court.

 4.1 Consequences of criminal offenses for residence permits

-Another common consequence that can affect foreigners who have committed a crime is the suspension of their residence permit .
-As a rule, foreigners cannot be granted a residence permit if there is an interest in deportation (Section 5 Paragraph 1 No. 2 of the Residence Act).
+Another common consequence that can affect foreigners who have committed a crime is a ban on obtaining a residence permit .
+As a rule, foreigners may not be granted a residence permit if there is an interest in deportation (Section 5 (1) No. 2 of the Residence Act).
 Such an interest in deportation often exists if the foreigner has committed crimes (Sections 53 and 54 of the Residence Act).
-Convictions of foreigners are generally stored in the so-called “ visa warning file ” of the immigration authorities, which is maintained by the Federal Office of Administration.
-The visa warning file is generally used by the visa authorities to prevent visa abuse.
-The file not only stores criminal convictions, but also violations through false statements, illegal work and improper invitations of foreigners.
-In principle, it is also possible to register organizations and associations in the visa warning file.
+Convictions of foreigners are generally recorded in the so-called " visa warning file " of the immigration authorities, which is maintained by the Federal Office of Administration.
+The visa warning file generally serves the visa authorities to prevent visa abuse.
+The file records not only criminal convictions, but also violations involving false statements, illegal employment, and improperly inviting foreigners.
+Organizations and associations can also be registered in the visa warning file.
 The following authorities have access to the visa warning file:

-• foreign missions (Foreign Office, embassies and consulates),
+• Foreign missions (Federal Foreign Office, embassies and consulates),

 • immigration authorities,